How to Comply

-Buildings subject to energy disclosure: As of April 1, 2013 owners of commercial and multifamily buildings greater than 20,000 SF must disclose their building's energy performance on request to any of the parties listed above.
+Buildings subject to energy disclosure: Owners of commercial and multifamily buildings greater than 20,000 SF must disclose their building's energy performance on request to any of the parties listed above.
 The owner, at a minimum, should provide you with the Statement of Energy Performance (SEP) ending December of the prior year.
-The SEP should list the building's Site EUI and ENERGY STAR score (if available), which you can then use to better understand the building's energy performance:
+The SEP should list the building's Site EUI and ENERGY STAR score.

-Failure to disclose energy information is subject to enforcement.
-If a request for disclosure from a building owner has not been responded to, please contact:
+Failure to disclose building performance information is subject to enforcement.
+If a request for energy disclosure from a building owner has not been responded to, please contact:

 Rebecca Baker - Program Manager